Frozen Soul

 Disengagement

 The line is already snaking past the door when I land, and they kick off at 7.20 with Disengagement coming into a fair turn-out and proceed to put a size 10 on proceedings.
 It’s cracking stuff, shades of Suicidal Tendencies’ Mike Muir in how vocalist Tom Curry covers every inch of that stage while they present some bludgeoning death metal with some wicked Obituary vibes.
 Even with mic problems popping up, that didn’t deter them in any way.
 They did an awful lot in their allotted time to get the crowd warmed up, and by the end there were a fair number in attendance.
-Check their socials out for when they are playing next because they are well worth checking out 3.5 out of 5 stars (3.5 / 5)
+Check their socials out for when they are playing next because they are well worth checking out (3.5 / 5)

 Foreseen

 Foreseen, the madmen from Helsinki start and just don’t stop.
 Being ushered in by members of Disengagement, they begin, and I think they get to the 5th song of the night before they have stopped to announce what song it was and take a breath.
 Taking the stage, with their guitars set left and right, leaving the middle to Mirko (Vocals) and Tatu (Bass, taken from online sources) to just attack.
 I get the feeling that delivering the music was more important than telling us what song it was, and if that is the case, then I love that.
 They came out and dropped an incredibly savage blend that takes in punk, Thrash that whips the audience up no end.
 It was breakneck, full-tilt, and they just destroyed.
 This is the sort of band that turns up at any position on the bill and gives everything, and they did.
 They were frenetic, each playing off the other with some gnarly tones.
-Incredibly they managed to keep this going for the full set and props to them for that 4 out of 5 stars (4 / 5)
+Incredibly they managed to keep this going for the full set and props to them for that (4 / 5)

 And just like that we’d had two storming bands before 9pm, both tonally different and both coming away with new fans, which is how it should be.